glass bowl with roasted coffee beans

 Light Roast Coffee

-• Fruity Notes: Light roasts often have a pronounced fruity flavor, with hints of berries, citrus, or even tropical fruits.
+• Fruity Notes: Light roast coffees often have a pronounced fruity flavor, with hints of berries, citrus, or tropical fruits.

 • Floral Aromas: You might catch a whiff of floral scents like jasmine or rose, adding a delicate complexity to your cup.